silverbulletmd/silverbullet/Library/Std/Config.md

       command = {
         type = "string",
         description = "Command we're creating the shortcut for" },
+      args = {
+        type = "array",
+        description = "Optional array of arguments for the command" },
       key = {
         type = "string",